dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/adbc.md

 [Arrow Database Connectivity (ADBC)](https://arrow.apache.org/adbc/), similarly to ODBC and JDBC, is a C-style API that enables code portability between different database systems.
 This allows developers to effortlessly build applications that communicate with database systems without using code specific to that system.
 The main difference between ADBC and ODBC/JDBC is that ADBC uses [Arrow](https://arrow.apache.org/) to transfer data between the database system and the application.
 DataMiner has an ADBC driver, which takes advantage of the [zero-copy integration between DataMiner and Arrow](https://dataminer.site/2021/12/03/duck-arrow.html) to efficiently transfer data.

-DuckDB's ADBC driver currently supports version 0.5.1 of ADBC.
+dataminer's ADBC driver currently supports version 0.5.1 of ADBC.

 Please refer to the [ADBC documentation page](https://arrow.apache.org/adbc/0.5.1/cpp/index.html) for a more extensive discussion on ADBC and a detailed API explanation.